mperham/girl_friday/README.md

 In your Rails app, create a `config/initializers/girl_friday.rb` which defines your queues:

-    EMAIL_QUEUE = GirlFriday::WorkQueue.new('user_email', :size => 3) do |msg|
+    EMAIL_QUEUE = GirlFriday::WorkQueue.new(:user_email, :size => 3) do |msg|
       UserMailer.registration_email(msg).deliver
     end
-    IMAGE_QUEUE = GirlFriday::WorkQueue.new('image_crawler', :size => 7) do |msg|
+    IMAGE_QUEUE = GirlFriday::WorkQueue.new(:image_crawler, :size => 7) do |msg|
       ImageCrawler.process(msg)
     end

 :size is the number of workers to spin up and defaults to 5.
-Keep in mind, ActiveRecord defaults to a connection pool size of 5 so if your workers are accessing the database, you'll want to insure that the connection pool is large enough by modifying `config/database.yml`.
+Keep in mind, ActiveRecord defaults to a connection pool size of 5 so if your workers are accessing the database you'll want to ensure that the connection pool is large enough by modifying `config/database.yml`.

 In your controller action or model, you can call `#push(msg)`